-9. In the GDR the Honecker leadership has not been successful in winning general domestic allegiance to Communism.
+In the GDR the Honecker leadership has not been successful in winning general domestic allegiance to Communism.
 A long-term problem of a particular nature is the German question which remains unsolved.
-The GDR has countered the political aim of the Federal Republic of Germany to "work towards a state of peace in Europe in which the German people will regain its unity in free self-determination" by the thesis that the German question had been disposed of a long time ago; this had been confirmed by the Final Act.
-However, the GDR cannot eliminate the rights and responsibilities of the Four Powers in regard to Germany as a whole, which are being claimed also by the Soviet Union, although perhaps only tacitly. has the leadership achieved by free, democratic means an acknowledgement by the populace of East Germany as a permanent nation state.
+The GDR has countered the political aim of the Federal Republic of Germany to "work towards a state of peace in Europe in which the German people will regain its unity in free self-determination" by the thesis that the German question had been disposed of a long time ago and that this had been confirmed by the Final Act. the GDR cannot eliminate the rights and responsibilities of the Four Powers in regard to Germany as a whole, which are being claimed also by the Soviet Union, although perhaps only tacitly.
+Nor has the leadership achieved by free, democratic means an acknowledgement by the populace of East Germany as a permanent nation state.

 - A decisive factor for the stability of the régime remains the presence of 20 Soviet divisions within the GDR.
 The people are only too familiar with the real power situation.
-But the Federal Republic of Germany and the West continue to exert a strong attraction and remain a main point of comparison for the people.
-Since the publication of the CSCE Final Act the GDR population in general has evinced growing self-confidence in relation to authority.
-This is demonstrated, inter alia, by the large number wishing to emigrate to the West.
-The restrictive reaction by the authorities to emigration demands shows the measure of their concern.
+But the Federal Republic of Germany and the West continue to exert a strong attraction and remain a main point of comparison Since the publication of the CSCE Final Act for the people. the GDR population in general has evinced growing self-confidence in relation to authority.
+This is demonstrated, inter alia, by the large number wishing to emigrate to the West. reaction by the authorities to emigration demands shows the measure of their concern.
 While discontent, particularly in relation to prices, has been growing, vocal dissidence is not yet an important problem, although more intellectuals are beginning to express their dissent openly and clashes between young people and the police are on the increase.
 An organized dissident movement does not exist and is not likely to develop in the foreseeable future.
-This prediction rests in part on the policy recently adopted by the regime to expel overly recalcitrant members of the intelligentsia, a policy of which balladeer Biermann was the first victim. - 11.
-Economically East Germans are among the best-off in Eastern Europe and they are well aware of it.
+This prediction rests in part on the policy recently adopted by the régime to expel overly recalcitrant members of the intelligentsia, a policy of which balladeer Biermann was the first victim. - 11.
+Economically East Germans are among the most prosperous people in Eastern Europe and they are well aware of it.

 Nevertheless the régime is now facing a number of economic problems, including a serious shortage of hard currency.
 The overall rate of growth is already noticeably reduced compared with earlier years, and the economy is increasingly unlikely to be able to fulfil popular demand for rising prosperity.
-In the late 1980s and 1990s the GDR is expected to be faced with an increasing manpower shortage and a growing economic burden from having to provide for a large number of pensioners. - 12.
-However, a dramatic deterioration of the supply situation and of the conditions of work and life is not to be expected.
-This should mean that widespread discontent will stop short of turning into serious unrest among the workers, though there may be temporary unrest in the event of steep price rises.
-In the medium-term the GDR's internal stability is unlikely to be significantly endangered.
-In the long-term, however, the pull of the West may make it increasingly difficult for the authorities to contain pressure for improved standards.
+In the late 1980s and 1990s the GDR is expected to be faced with an increasing manpower shortage and a growing economic burden from having to provide for a large number of pensioners.